Erisa/worker-links/README.md

 ## Deploy (More involved)

-To deploy to your Cloudflare Workers account, edit the relevant entries in `wrangler.toml`, add a secret with `wrangler secret put WORKERLINKS_SECRET` and use `wrangler publish`.
+To deploy to your Cloudflare Workers account, edit the relevant entries in `wrangler.toml`, add a secret with `wrangler secret put WORKERLINKS_SECRET` and use `wrangler deploy`.

 ## Debugging

-For debuggging, you can use `yarn dev` (Which runs `wrangler dev --local`).
+For debuggging, you can use `yarn dev` (Which runs `wrangler dev`).

 To change the secret used in this mode, edit the `.dev.vars` file.

-You can also debug on the edge with `wrangler dev`, though you will need to first configure a prepview namespace in `wrangler.toml` and add the `WORKERLINKS_SECRET` secret to the Worker.

 ## (Optional) User Interface